 So why do many people assume that repetitive heading is dangerous?
 Is it comparable to a boxer taking punches to the head, as some suggest?
 Several early studies did suggest that it was a problem.
 But many researchers later showed that these studies had flaws such as a lack of control groups and failing to account for alcohol consumption or history of concussions.

 A study focused on U.S. National Team players might have best refuted the theory.
 Sheldon Jordon et al. looked at acute and chronic brain injury in these players.
 They examined the MRI scans of the brains of these players and tried to correlate the findings with exposure to repetitive headers over time.
 If repetitive heading caused chronic brain injuries, then the MRI’s of more experienced players who headed the ball more should have shown more findings.
 But they found no such evidence.
 Instead they found that any evidence of encephalopathy correlated only with a history of acute traumatic head injuries.

-So I won’t definitely claim that repetitive heading of the ball couldn’t cause brain injury, but I think it’s unlikely.
+I won’t definitely claim that repetitive heading of the ball couldn’t cause brain injury.
 Our efforts to prevent head trauma might be better spent trying to decrease the chance of acute injuries.
 For instance, while contact with the goalpost isn’t among the most common causes of concussions, it was implicated as the cause of 18 deaths from soccer in the U.S. over a 13-year period.
 Using padded goalposts might be worth studying.

 Perhaps more important is teaching youth and high school players proper heading technique.
 Learning proper landing (which might prevent the even more common ACL tears) and proper head and neck positions and mechanics are essential prior to starting heading drills.
 These drills should be mastered before young players try soccer headers against full competition.
 And while concussions can still occur, young female soccer players can learn to safely emulate their heroes.